gilligan/haskellx-slides/index.md

 So this works, but now we are redundantly specifying our Haskell dependencies in `shell.nix`.
 Not cool at all :-1: :-1: :-1:

+But no worries, we can do better ...

 ---

 ## Part 2: Nixifying A Haskell Project